Does this test have other names?

 What might affect my test results?

 Cigarette smoking can affect this test.
-Certain medications can also affect your test results, including:
+Certain medicines can also affect your test

 How do I get ready for this test?